e6a5/word-of-the-day/README.md

 Definition: necessary or essential in order for something to succeed or exist

 Example: Good financial accounts are vital to the success of any enterprise.

+### spirit /ˈspɪrɪt/ (noun)

+Definition: the part of a person that includes their mind, feelings and character rather than their body

+Example: Yoga is meant to unite the body, mind, and spirit.